Modelur/docs/docs/quickstart.md

 ##### Creating building based on specific floor plan

 More commonly, you will want to create your own floor plan and create Building based on its shape.
 To do this, simply draw (or select) arbitrary horizontal face (Modelur will select it automatically if it is being created) using standard SketchUp’s procedure and use one of the aforementioned methods (clicking on one of Create Building buttons) to create Building from it (Figure 7).
 This will again create new Modelur Building based on default parameters, except that the Built-up Area (and consequently Gross Floor Area) will match the selected floor plan.

+Alternatively you can also create Building based on selected Edge, which forms a closed loop.